Maritime Upland Forests

 Maritime forests dominated by deciduous trees are concentrated on sheltered back dunes of Cape Henry in southeastern Virginia (City of Virginia Beach).
 Habitats are most frequently located on the leeward slopes of bay-side dunes or old dunes well removed from salt spray and winds.
 Soils are well drained to rapidly drained, nutrient-poor sands and sandy loams.
-Overstories contain variable mixtures of southern red oak (Quercus falcata), water oak (Quercus nigra), post oak (Quercus stellata), hickories (Carya glabra, Carya pallida and Carya alba), and black cherry (Prunus serotina var. serotina), with some loblolly pine usually present.
-Understory layers of drier stands may be very sparse, while more mesic stands often contain American holly (Ilex opaca var. opaca), sweetleaf (Symplocos tinctoria), devilwood (Osmanthus americanus), American beautyberry (Callicarpa americana), and "bay" species such as southern bayberry (Myrica cerifera var. cerifera) and red bay (Persea palustris).
-The herb layer is often covered with dense tangles of common greenbrier (Smilax rotundifolia) and muscadine grape (Vitis rotundifolia); true herbs are typically sparse.
+Overstories contain variable mixtures of southern red oak (Quercus falcata), water oak (Quercus nigra), post oak (Quercus stellata), hickories (Carya glabra, Carya pallida and Carya tomentosa), and black cherry (Prunus serotina var. serotina), with some loblolly pine usually present.
+Understory layers of drier stands may be very sparse, while more mesic stands often contain American holly (Ilex opaca var. opaca), common sweetleaf (Symplocos tinctoria), wild olive (Osmanthus americanus), American beauty-berry (Callicarpa americana), and "bay" species such as wax myrtle (Morella cerifera) and red bay (Persea palustris).
+The herb layer is often covered with dense tangles of common greenbrier (Smilax rotundifolia) and muscadine grape (Vitis rotundifolia var. rotundifolia); true herbs are typically sparse.

 Mixed coastal forests with a prominent component of broadleaf evergreen trees reach their northernmost limits along the southeastern Virginia coast, where they are confined to areas on and near False Cape and Cape Henry (City of Virginia Beach).
 Habitats are back dunes and the leeward sides of stabilized dunes that are protected from the ocean salt spray.
-Live oak (Quercus virginiana) is the dominant species in mixtures with loblolly pine (Pinus taeda), and rarely, Darlington's oak (Quercus hemisphaerica var. hemisphaerica), and black cherry (Prunus serotina var. serotina).
-Characteristic understory plants include poison ivy (Toxicodendron radicans ssp. radicans), common greenbrier (Smilax rotundifolia), southern bayberry (Myrica cerifera var. cerifera), persimmon (Diospyros virginiana), American holly (Ilex opaca var. opaca), yaupon holly (Ilex vomitoria), and highbush blueberries (Vaccinium corymbosum, Vaccinium formosum, and Vaccinium fuscatum).
-Ground cover is sparse, consisting of a thin layer of dry leathery oak leaves and scattered forbs such as yellow jessamine (Gelsemium sempervirens) and narrow-leaved golden-aster (Pityopsis graminifolia var. latifolia), as well as slender spikegrass.
+Live oak (Quercus virginiana) is the dominant species in mixtures with loblolly pine (Pinus taeda), and rarely, sand laurel oak (Quercus hemisphaerica var. hemisphaerica), and black cherry (Prunus serotina var. serotina).
+Characteristic understory plants include poison ivy (Toxicodendron radicans var. radicans), common greenbrier (Smilax rotundifolia), wax myrtle (Morella cerifera), common persimmon (Diospyros virginiana), American holly (Ilex opaca var. opaca), yaupon (Ilex vomitoria), and highbush blueberries (Vaccinium corymbosum, Vaccinium formosum, and Vaccinium fuscatum).
+Ground cover is sparse, consisting of a thin layer of dry leathery oak leaves and scattered forbs such as yellow jessamine (Gelsemium sempervirens) and grass-leaved golden-aster (Pityopsis graminifolia var. latifolia), as well as slender spikegrass.
 In Virginia, two state-rare moths, the orange panopoda (Panopoda repanda) and the owlet (noctuid) moth (Metria amella) , feed on live oak in this community.

 All community types in this group are considered globally rare because of restricted ranges, narrow habitat requirements, and threats from coastal development.References: Clampitt (1991), Harvill (1967), Levy (1983), The Nature Conservancy (1997).